warren-bank/fork-Xanado/CONFIGURATION.md

   + `tile` : Whether to make a click when a tile is placed.
 Defaults to `true`.
   + `turn` : Whether to bong when it's your turn.
 Defaults to `true`.
  + `auth` : A structure that gives authentication options.
+  + `session_secret` : Optional secret used to sign session cookies.
+This lets you keep sessions alive over server restarts.
+If it is not given a new random string will be generated when the server starts, invalidating all existing sessions.
   + `db_file` : Optional path to file used to store usernames and passwords, relative to the root directory of the installation.
 Default is `passwd.json`.
   + `oauth2` : Structure containing configurations for oauth2 providers.
 You have to have registered the